chschnell/wsnic/README.md

   * creates virtual bridge `wsbr0` and assigns it the subnet's first available IP address,
   * optionally attaches `wsbr0` to a physical network adapter named (for instance) `eth0` using NAT,
   * optionally starts DHCP server `dnsmasq` and binds it to the IP address of `wsbr0`, and
+  * optionally starts iperf server `iperf` and binds it to the IP address of `wsbr0`, and
   * starts operating as the WebSocket server, listening for WebSocket client connections
 * After completing the handshake with a newly accepted WebSocket client connection `wsX`, wsnic:
   * creates a TAP device `wstapX`,